Bartosz Cybulski

-Bartosz Marcin Cybulski (born 15 October 2002) is a Polish professional footballer who plays as a forward for AFC Fylde on loan from Derby County.
+Bartosz Marcin Cybulski (born 15 October 2002) is a Polish professional footballer who plays as a forward for Spalding United.

+Cybulski started his career at Derby County, making his professional debut in 2022, with loan spells at Matlock Town, Solihull Moors and AFC Fylde during the 2022–23 season, before his release by Derby in May 2023.
+In August 2023, Cybulski joined King's Lynn Town.

 Club career

 Cybulski made his debut for Derby County as a substitute in a 2–0 FA Cup loss to Chorley on 9 January 2021.
 He was one of fourteen players from Derby County's academy to make their debut in the game, after the entirety of Derby's first team squad and coaching team were forced to isolate due to a COVID-19 outbreak.
 He made his league debut as a substitute in a 1–0 win against Peterborough United on 19 February 2022.

 On 14 October 2022, he joined Northern Premier League Premier Division side Matlock Town on loan.

 On 2 December 2022, he joined National League side Solihull Moors on a one-month loan.
-He joined National League North leaders AFC Fylde on 17 March 2023, on loan until the end of the season.
+He joined National League North leaders AFC Fylde on 17 March 2023, on loan until the end of the season, at Fylde he played a part in their National League North title success.

+At the end of the 2022–23 season, Cybulski's contract was not renewed by Derby County and he became a free agent.

+On 22 August 2023, after what Cybulski described as a "rough couple of months" as a free agent, he signed with King's Lynn Town of the National League North on a two-year contract.

+In September 2024, Cybulski joined Southern League Premier Division Central club Spalding United for an undisclosed fee.